Tomm0017/rsmod/README.md

     - In the future, we will add a tool to check if any of your JAR plugins are no longer compatible with your game module
 #### I would like a feature added to the core game module
-- If you would like a feature added, please contact **rspsmods@gmail.com**
+- If you would like a feature added, you can create a Pull Request on GitHub or contact **rspsmods@gmail.com**
 #### I found a bug, where can I report it?
-- You can report them on our forums https://rspsmods.com or contact us directly through e-mail: **rspsmods@gmail.com**
+- You can report them as Issues on GitHub or contact **rspsmods@gmail.com**

 ## Acknowledgments